-The cannabinoids present in marijuana are soluble in fats, rather than water.
+The cannabinoids present in cannabis are soluble in fats, rather than water.
 This means you don’t have to stop at cannabutter.
-You can also make tea with your marijuana leaves.
+You can also make tea with your cannabis leaves.
 Put them in a pot of milk and simmer for a few minutes, letting the flavours and smells come out into your tea.
 It is good medicine for the mind and body.

 3. Juicing your cannabis leaves